 - Members including the Chair need to consider the independence of their role and any potential or perceived conflicts

-- External Advisory Board members are not fulfilling other functions i.e. shareholders, consultants, suppliers, thereby reducing “shadow director” status
+- External advisory board members are not fulfilling other functions i.e. shareholders, consultants, and suppliers, thereby reducing “shadow director” status

-- Scheduled process with a declaration of interest
+- A scheduled process with a declaration of interest

 - Address potential conflicts in a timely way